Mackswehl/DiamondStrokers/README.md

 #### Average Case: The average case is when the pivot point is not the median, maximum, or minimum.
 The average runtime will be O(nlogn).

 ## Background
+#### We use partition to split the array based on the pivot point.
+All values to the left of the pivot are less than the pivot and all values to the right of the pivot are greater than the pivot.
+Then,
 ## Experiment Methodology

 ## Measurements and Analysis